hashicorp/terraform-provider-vsphere/docs/ISSUES.md

 1. The issue is reported on GitHub.

-2. The issue is ackknowledged and categorized by a provider collaborator.
+2. The issue is acknowledged and categorized by a provider collaborator.
 Categorization is done via GitHub labels.
 We use one of `bug`, `enhancement`, `feature`, `documentation`, or `question`.

 3. An initial triage process determines whether the issue is critical and must be addressed immediately, or can be left open for community discussion.
 In this step, we typically assign a size estimate to the work involved for that issue for our reference.